7 Common Mistakes Made When Moving Overseas

 How does cultural adaptation go wrong in the new country?

-A mistake often made is just viewing them as nuisance cultural differences, and getting frustrated and isolated.
-A lot of expats also have the bad habit of comparing everything to “how we did it back home” and rather than opening themselves up to new traditions and a new way of life.
+A mistake often made is just viewing them as nuisance cultural differences and getting frustrated and isolated.
+A lot of expats also have the bad habit of comparing everything to “how we did it back home” rather than opening themselves up to new traditions and a new way of life.

 What housing blunders should I avoid when taking a job overseas?